“Immediately, I had a good feeling!”: Simmons & Simmons boasts a strong sector focus and a fine fintech legacy.

 Solicitor Apprenticeship

-Simmons offers a solicitor apprenticeship and is recruiting for apprentices to join the Bristol office starting in September 2024.
+Simmons offers a solicitor apprenticeship and is recruiting for apprentices to join their London and Bristol office starting in September 2025.

 During your studies, you’ll complete your LLB (Hons) Law and Legal Practice and go on to study towards the Solicitors Qualifying Examinations (SQE).
 On successful completion of the SQE, you will qualify as a solicitor at the end of the programme.